petersonjr/MetadataCrawler/hive.md

 select db_url, catalog_name, schema, tabl, col, col_number, col_type from dbs_metadata_extended where schema='dbo' and lower(col) LIKE 'nom\_%' limit 50;
 ```

-* You may also create another optimized table, and filtering system schemas and catalogs
+* You may also create another optimized table, filtering system schemas and catalogs

 ```
 CREATE EXTERNAL TABLE IF NOT EXISTS dbs_metadata_dm (